 - The senior should bend their body so it’s facing forward and downward.

 - Then, they need their feet flat on the ground, managing their center of gravity with each step they take as it is shifted above the feet.

 - Then, just sort of shuffle or waddle forward.

 Go One Small Step At A Time – Besides the style in which the senior walks, the pace will also be altered in snow and ice.
 Go very slowly, taking things one step at a time.
 Short steps are best here, as by overextending, the senior could end up injured.

 Again, make sure to leave plenty of time if venturing out after a snowstorm.
-Think of how long it takes you and your senior to get ready to go anywhere, then double the time, as that’s a more realistic frame for reaching your destination.
+Think of how long it takes you and your senior to get ready to go anywhere, then double that time, as that’s a more realistic frame for reaching your destination.

 Have Your Hands Out Of Your Pockets – Make sure your senior is outfitted in gloves or mittens so they don’t feel the urge to stuff their hands in their pockets.
 Instead, they should walk with their hands to either side of their body.